PhD position to study regulation and transport of a novel anti-diabetic plant derived metabolite

 We offer a full-time 1 year term position for initially one year.
+The starting date is flexible and can be as early as March 2022.
 After a positive evaluation of the progress of the thesis, personal capabilities and compatibility the appointment will be extended by a further three years.
 Salary range from € 2.434 to € 3.111 gross per month (pay scale P in accordance with the Collective Labour Agreement for Dutch Universities).

 Leiden University offers an attractive benefits package with additional holiday (8%) and end-of-year bonuses (8.3 %), training and career development and sabbatical leave.
 Our individual choices model gives you some freedom to assemble your own set of terms and conditions.
 Candidates from outside the Netherlands may be eligible for a substantial tax break.

 All our PhD students are embedded in the Leiden University Graduate School of Science .
 Our graduate school offers several PhD training courses at three levels: professional courses, skills training and personal effectiveness.
 In addition, advanced courses to deepen scientific knowledge are offered by the research school.